lsst-sqre/lsstvaultutils/README.md

    data at the same time as the tokens are revoked.
 There is also a function to display the IDs and accessors of the token pair associated with the path.

+2. `VaultConfig` -- this is another very LSST-specific class which is useful for adding or removing secrets at a given path across multiple vault enclaves.

 3. `RecursiveDeleter` -- this adds a recursive deletion feature to Vault for removing a whole secret tree at a time.